 Learn how you can create a more socially aware ceremony space in our Keys to Decolonizing Plant Medicine Workshop.

 Set and setting are a key part of ensuring responsible, safe, and beneficial psychedelic use.
-Whether you’re a first-time tripper, entering the field of psychedelic therapy, or a psychedelic integration provider, understanding the multiple aspects of set and setting is crucial.
+Whether you’re a first-time tripper, entering the field of psychedelic therapy, or a psychedelic integration provider, understanding the multiple aspects of set, setting and the container is crucial.

 Are you interested in learning more about how to turn psychedelic integration into a career path?
 Check out our ebook on entering the field of psychedelic integration therapy and coaching.